 The bridge is approximately 100 meters long and offers a 360-degree view of the area, from the snow-capped mountain and lush forest to the fjord of Howe Sound below.
 It can be accessed from the Summit Lodge.
-The bridge is narrow but quite steady, unlike some suspension bridges than can sway quite a bit.
-The bridge is a perfect picture taking opportunity.
+The bridge is narrow but quite steady, unlike some suspension bridges that can sway quite a bit.
+The bridge is a perfect picture-taking opportunity.

-There are free guided tours available daily May to November and by request, December through April.
+There are free guided tours available daily from May to November and by request, from December through April.

 For the hearty amongst you, there are a variety of hiking trails including backcountry routes.
 There is a free mobile app where you can track your location along the trail with GPS.
 Maps are available at seatoskygondola.com.